 Reporting A Patient Data Breach

 Organisations that have a breach that risks the rights and freedoms of data subjects are required to report such events to the ICO within 72 hours of their discovery.
-They should include within their report:
+For example if a Nuffield Health data breach occurs, they should include within their report:

 - The nature of the data breach